 In this paper, we propose a peer clustering and contentbased routing strategy to retrieve information based on their content efficiently over the P2P network.
-We verify our proposed strategy by simulations with different parameters to investigate the performance changes subject to different network size.
+We verify our proposed strategy by simulations with different parameters to investigate the performance changes subject to different network size and TTL value of query message.
 We show that our FQM outperforms the BFS method in both network traffic cost and query efficiency measure.